Psyche-mia/DL-IAD-VLM-GANs-Robotic-Resources/Nvidia-setup.md

 ```
 ## Install cuDNN 7.5

-# in order to download cuDNN you have to be regeistered here https://developer.nvidia.com/developer-program/signup
+In order to download cuDNN you have to be regeistered here https://developer.nvidia.com/developer-program/signup
-# then download cuDNN v7.5 form https://developer.nvidia.com/cudnn
+then download cuDNN v7.5 form https://developer.nvidia.com/cudnn